larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Any such action taken by the IETF LLC under this section of this policy, is not subject to the rest of this policy.

+The IETF LLC or its functions may also administer or host participation fora.
+They are moderated by the IETF LLC and the policies described in this memo do not apply to them.

 ## Relation to the IRTF

 The Internet Research Task Force (IRTF) {{?RFC2014}} is a peer